kbalonek/berlin-clock/README.md

 Solution

+Most of the logic seats in the BerlinClock class: methods for creating a string representation for a given row of lamps and a text representation of the clock as a whole (so it can be unit tested against cases specified below).

+Initially I have used an instance of Joda LocalTime to parse the input String, however during the development it turned out LocalTime is unable to handle "24:00:00" input.
+I created a wrapper class around LocalTime as a walkaround and created a test suite for it.
+The additional benefit from using a wrapper is that it allows me to easily change the way the string is parsed if Joda library will not be enough some day.

-I didn't use CamelCase in test names because I believe using underscores makes test names more readable.
+Please note I didn't use CamelCase in test names because I believe using underscores makes test names more readable, however I am fine with other approaches:)

 The Berlin Uhr (Clock) is a rather strange way to show the time.
 On the top of the clock there is a yellow lamp that blinks on/off every two seconds.
 The time is calculated by adding rectangular lamps.